-Discover the most haunted hotels in South Carolina with real ghost stories and paranormal activity
+Discover the most haunted hotels in South Carolina you can actually stay in with real ghost stories and paranormal activity

 1776 Mansfield Rd, Georgetown, SC 29440